 From your first apartment to your dream home, there's one décor brand that makes its way into every interior along the way: IKEA.
-The Swedish giant has perfected the art of fashion and function with its minimalistic collection that walks a fine line between classic and on trend—you should see its new nature-inspired line.
-Achieve that coveted high/low mix by pairing an IKEA stool with an iconic designer pendant light, or make a popular piece your own with a chic IKEA hack à la Athena Calderone of EyeSwoon, who admits she has "a thing for IKEA."
+The Swedish giant has perfected the art of fashion and function with its minimalistic collection that walks a fine line between classic and on-trend—you should see our favorites under $100.
+Yes, you can achieve that coveted high/low mix by pairing an IKEA stool with an iconic designer pendant light, or make a popular piece your own with a chic IKEA hack à la interior designer and lifestyle expert Athena Calderone of EyeSwoon, who admits she has a thing for the ubiquitous home décor brand.

 "Bottom line: This bed is an unbelievable design.
 It's clean-lined, minimalistic, and priced oh so right.
 That said, I always prime and paint IKEA beds.
 In the master bedroom of my Amagansett home, I wanted to make a statement in bold contrast to the pale room, and I chose to paint the Malm bed a strong graphite gray to complement the industrial ceiling fan and wall sconces.
 The bed adds a punchy presence to the space yet it isn't the focal point.
 In my DUMBO loft, I did the exact opposite.
 I painted the bed frame the exact color of the wall so that a monochromatic serenity washes over the room.
 Essentially the bed disappears into the wall." — Athena Calderone, founder of EyeSwoon

 IKEA Grönadal Rocking Chair